 - The main parking lot is open 10am to 4pm Tuesday through Friday to members for free, and to visitors with a Visit Pass.
 Purchase a timed entry pass here.

-- The plant nursery is open 10am to 4pm Tuesday through Friday, and 8am to 1pm on Saturday.
+- The plant nursery is open 9am to 3pm Tuesday through Saturday.

 - The main parking lot is closed Sunday and Monday, but parking outside the gates is open to members and visitors with a Visit Pass.